-5.3.4 Galvanic behaviour (14) (15) (16)
+5.3.4 Galvanic behaviour

 When two different metals are in contact with each other in an environment containing water or another electrolyte, they form a galvanic couple in which the corrosion of the least noble metal is increased and the corrosion of the more noble is decreased.
 Such galvanic corrosion can be avoided by recognising where it may occur and taking suitable measures.
+Detailed practical guidance is given in (15), (16) and (17).

 The extent of corrosion depends, among other things, on the conductivity of the water and the relative surface areas of the two metals exposed.
 If the more noble metal has the larger surface area, more corrosion of the less noble metal must be expected.
-Table 7 shows typical values of specific conductivity in different types of water.
+Table 5-1 shows typical values of conductivity in different types of water.
 The higher the conductivity, the higher the risk of galvanic corrosion.
 Seawater has a higher conductivity than low chloride waters including drinking water and will more readily cause galvanic corrosion.

-Table 7 Typical values of specific conductivity in different types of water (14)
+Table 5-1 Typical values of conductivity in different types of water (16)

-Environment Specific Conductivity in (Ω .cm) -1
+Environment Conductivity in S.cm -1

 Pure water 5x10 -8

 Demineralised water 2x10 -6

 Rain water 5x10 -5

-Drinking Water 2x10 -4 -1x10 -3
+Drinking Water 2x10 -4 to 1x10 -3

 Brackish river water 5x10 -3

-Sea water 3.5x10 -2 -5x10 -2
+Sea water 3.5x10 -2 to 5x10 -2